BGP Port 179 Exploit Metasploit

 A final note on BGP security

-BGP is one of the protocols that make the Internet work.
-Most hackers and attackers worldwide target BGP due to its criticality and importance on the Internet.
-Attackers are primarily interested in finding vulnerabilities in systems, like BGP, and exploiting them.
-By finding a loophole in BGP, attackers can cause significant disruption to the Internet if they are successful.
-This is the primary reason to secure BGP.
+BGP is one of the protocols that makes the Internet work.
+Most hackers and attackers worldwide target BGP due to its criticality and importance to the Internet.
+Attackers are primarily interested in finding vulnerabilities in systems like BGP and exploiting them.
+If they are successful, they can cause significant disruption to the Internet by finding a loophole in BGP.
+This is the primary reason for securing a BGP.

 Before securing BGP, there are a few primary areas to focus on: